Beginning January 1, 2020, U.S. businesses will have a new health benefits option: the individual coverage health reimbursement arrangement (ICHRA).

 - Calendar year.
 With this safe harbor, employers who institute an ICHRA for the following calendar year could use the existing year’s estimates as a baseline for affordability.

-Other information regarding guidelines for the ICHRA’s fulfillment of the employer mandate is expected in the final rule.
+Other information regarding guidelines for the ICHRA’s fulfillment of the employer mandate is expected as we move closer to 2020.

 What are the key dates for the ICHRA in 2020?